eesilas/unihiker-docs/docs/wiki/GettingStarted/gettingstarted_ssh.md

 ---
 **Congratulations, you have successfully implemented programming control for the UNIHIKER.
 Now, you can explore exciting projects or understanding deeper of UNIHIKER.The possibilities are endless with UNIHIKER.
 Have fun exploring and learning!**

-**1. Discover more programming exercises: [Examples](../../wiki/Examples/PythonCodingExamples/BasicExamples/examples_py_hellounihiker.md)**
+**1. Discover more programming exercises: [Examples](../Examples/PythonCodingExamples/index.md)**
-**2. Explore Python libraries related to UNIHIKER: [Reference](../../wiki/LanguageReference/Part1UNIHIKER/ScreenDisplay/reference_unihiker_draw_text.md)**
+**2. Explore Python libraries related to UNIHIKER: [Reference](../LanguageReference/UNIHIKER_Library/index.md)**
-**3. Gain insights into the built-in hardware of UNIHIKER: [Hardware ](../../wiki/HardwareReference/hardware_reference_introduction.md)**
+**3. Gain insights into the built-in hardware of UNIHIKER: [Hardware ](../HardwareReference/hardware_reference_introduction.md)**

 ---

 ## **Terminal -- For MacOS**
 The Terminal application on macOS comes with a built-in SSH client that can directly implement SSH remote connections.
-You just need to enter the following command in Terminal:                 ssh root@10.1.2.3.
+You just need to enter the following command in Terminal: ```ssh root@10.1.2.3```.
 This command will initiate an SSH connection to UNIHIKER using the default IP address and username.